 This post may contain affiliate links.
 Please read our disclosure policy.

-These are beautiful, delicate oatmeal lace cookies with hints of caramel and an irresistible crunch!
-These easy lace cookies are crispy and light as air.
+Beautiful, delicate lace cookies with hints of caramel and an irresistible crunch in just 30 minutes!
+This easy lace cookie recipe has only 6 ingredients, makes cookies that are crispy and light as air.

-Oatmeal Lace Cookies are easy drop cookies that only require a little bit of patience.
+Lace Cookies are easy drop cookies that taste like toffee!
 One of my parents’ friends would send a little tin filled with these delicate, crunchy, sweet cookies every year.
-This lace cookie recipe is Mrs. Ledford’s.
+My Mom and I looked forward to it all Christmas season!
+This lace cookie recipe without corn syrup is Mrs. Ledford’s.

 What are lace cookies?